 The main purpose for our holding your data is to provide you with legal services under the agreement we have with you.
 This agreement is a contract between us and the law allows us to process your data for the purposes of performing a contract (or for the steps necessary to enter into a contract).
 We may also need to process your data to meet our contractual obligations to the Legal Aid Agency where you receive legal aid to fund your case or advice.

 In specific situations, we require your data to pursue our legitimate interests in a way which might reasonably be expected as part of running our business and which does not materially impact your rights, freedom or interests.
 This may include to satisfy our external quality auditors or our Regulators.
+Should we identify a need to use this processing basis, we will have ensured our use of personal data is necessary for the purposes of the legitimate interests we have identified and that this processing has been balanced against the interests of the data subject whose information we need to use.

 If the law requires us to, we may need to collect and process your data.
 For example, we can pass on details of people involved in fraud or other criminal activity.